The Surprising Benefits of Being Mentored by Both Younger and Older Students

 In this post, we’ll explore the benefits of mentors, first looking at how a mentorship typically works and then evaluating the perks of being mentored by both older and younger people.
 If you’re interested in finding out more about how mentors can help on your journey through both high school and life, keep reading.

-What’s the Deal with Mentorships Anyway?
+What’s the deal with mentorships anyway?

 The term mentor is often thrown around somewhat casually, and this is because many mentorships start in a fairly casual way.
 Often, a student or rising professional is introduced to someone, frequently in the same field, who has unique experience and expertise to lend.
-Over time, the casual friendship and offering of advice develops in a mentorship, in which one person provides insight or advice to the other.
+Over time, the casual friendship and offering of advice develops into a mentorship, in which one person provides insight or advice to the other.

 Largely due to the undeniable success of casual mentorships, formal mentor programs have been developed to capitalize on these types of arrangements.
 While they may function fairly similarly to a more casual arrangement, formal mentorships will have a more rigid structure, with scheduled, regular meetings over a prolonged period of time.
 Usually, mentors in a formal mentor program undergo training to learn the most effective ways to motivate, inspire, and guide the people they mentor.